wdalryah/wdalryah/README.md

 - 👋
-- I am a data engineer, Software Engineer, interested in Data Engineering, and AI.
+- I am a data architect, data engineer, ai builder, Software Engineer, interested in Data Engineering, and AI.
-- 🌱 I’m currently working as a Lead data engineer,  design and building modern data pipeline.
+- I’m currently working as a Lead data engineer,  design and building modern data and ai systems.
--  building Flamingo, a modern data analytics platform
+- I am building Flamingo, a complete data analytics platform
-- 💞️ I’m looking to collaborate on Machine Learning projects
+- I’m looking to collaborate on open sources or proprietry projects
-- 📫 you can reach me on "abdalrhman.alryah@linux.com"
+- you can reach me on "abdalrhman.alryah@linux.com"